innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

     Location: /home/michael/ml-engine/ml-venv/lib/python3.5/site-packages
     Requires: oauth2client, six, httplib2, uritemplate

-###3) Google Cloud
+###4) Google Cloud

 ###Google Cloud Platform
-NOTE:  A gmail account is required to be associated with a Google Cloud acccount
+NOTE:  A Gmail account is required to be associated with a Google Cloud account

-a) Navigate to the clould console project page (https://console.cloud.google.com/cloud-resource-manager) and create a new project.
+a) Navigate to the cloud console project page (https://console.cloud.google.com/cloud-resource-manager) and create a new project.
+I will name my project: my-ml-project

+Creating a project:
 ![Creating a new project](../images/createproject.png "create project")

-I have named my project: my-ml-project
+Project created:
 ![Create a new project](../images/createdproject.png "created project")

 To learn more about Creating and Managing Projects, you may checkout this url: